Mr. Águila: Extreme Championship Wrestling (1999)

 He had a high-flying match with Taka Michinoku during Extreme Championship Wrestling's 1999 Cyberslam event.
 This would be his only match in ECW.

 AAA (2001–2008)

 After being released in September 2001, he returned to Mexico for several years before working in AAA as part of the LLL storyline.
 He soon returned to Mexico, however, continuing his feud with El Zorro and forming "X-team" with Juventud Guerrera and Charly Manson.
 In 2005, he jumped to Consejo Mundial de Lucha Libre as a member of Los Perros del Mal which was led by Héctor Garza and Perro Aguayo, Jr. who had jumped from AAA in the past.
-When Perro Aguayo, Jr. left CMLL in the fall of 2008, Mr. Águila left the promotion with him to help for the Perros del Mal Producciones.
+When Perro Aguayo, Jr. left CMLL in the fall of 2008, Mr. Águila left the promotion with him to help form the Perros del Mal Producciones.

 Total Nonstop Action Wrestling (2004)

 Águila made a comeback to the United States in 2004 as part of Team AAA/Mexico in Total Nonstop Action Wrestling with Abismo Negro, Juventud Guerrera, Héctor Garza and Heavy Metal.
 He competed in TNA as part of the X Division.